tum-hef/sensorHUB_PRO/README.md

 The sensorHUB technology stack comprises the following components:

-1. Keycloak for authentication and overall application security, serving as the top layer that protects NodeRED, Frontend, Backend, FROST-server, and MySQL.
+1.  **Keycloak** for authentication and overall application security, serving as the top layer that protects NodeRED, Frontend, Backend, FROST-server, and MySQL.

-2. Frontend developed using React with Typescript, serving as the web application.
+2.  **Frontend** developed using React with Typescript, serving as the web application.
 Upon user authentication, it can connect to the Node-RED page.

-3. Backend implemented in Python using Flask, providing functionalities such as user registration, various procedures linked to FROST-server, email sending, and log tracking.
+3.  **Backend** implemented in Python using Flask, providing functionalities such as user registration, various procedures linked to FROST-server, email sending, and log tracking.

-4. NodeRED, integrated into the stack, enhances the overall functionality and connectivity of the application.
+4.  **NodeRED**, integrated into the stack, enhances the overall functionality and connectivity of the application.

-5. FROST-server is utilized for specific procedures within the backend, contributing to the overall capabilities of the system.
+5.  **FROST-server** is utilized for specific procedures within the backend, contributing to the overall capabilities of the system.

-6. MySQL serves as the database, tracking user registrations, verifications, and error logs.
+6.  **MySQL** serves as the database, tracking user registrations, verifications, and error logs.

 ![Untitled-2022-12-31-1939](https://github.com/HEFLoRa/HEF-sensorHUB/assets/49834648/d2f6ce53-ea1a-4f6e-a9c1-c81335ea2525)